dongxingning/SHA-GCL-for-SGG/README.md

 ### Choose your Encoder (For "MotifsLike" and "TransLike")

-You need to further choose a object/relation encoder for "MotifsLike" or "TransLike" predictor, by setting the following parameter:
+You need to further choose an object/relation encoder for "MotifsLike" or "TransLike" predictor, by setting the following parameter:

 ```bash
 GLOBAL_SETTING.BASIC_ENCODER 'Hybrid-Attention'